SE-ZEYAD/SE-ZEYAD/README.md

 # Hi, I'm Zeyad Mohamed 👋

 Software Engineer with hands-on experience in software development and engineering.
-Completed two internships at CodeAlpha and TechnoHacks, where I contributed to various projects, enhancing my technical skills and practical knowledge in programming, problem-solving, and collaboration within professional environments.
+Completed various projects, enhancing my technical skills and practical knowledge in programming, problem-solving, and collaboration within professional environments.
 Passionate about continuous learning and creating innovative solutions in the tech industry.

 ### 🧰 Languages and Tools